Meet on the hill and let your eyes wander the skies!

 MEMBERSHIP BENEFITS: If Philadelphia’s parks make a difference in your life – consider becoming a member of Fairmount Park Conservancy and help ensure that Philadelphia’s parks are enhanced for generations to come.
 PLUS members register first for events and enjoy discounts on park experiences including Treetop Quest, Shofuso and more!

 - If you have binoculars or a telescope, please bring it!
 There will be limited equipment to share (with cleaning measures in place).

 - Please dress according to weather conditions.

 - Bring water and a snack

 - Appropriate for adults & mature adolescents (minors must be ticketed and accompanied by a guardian)

 PARKING: there is plenty of free parking in the park.
 As always, NEVER leave valuables in your car!

-POSTPONEMENT / CANCELLATION POLICY: In the event of rain or cloudy skies, the event will be rescheduled on Thursday, June 17.
-If conditions persist, the event will be cancelled and attendees are eligible for a full refund.
+In the event of rain or cloudy skies, the event will be rescheduled on Thursday, March 10.
+If conditions persist, the event will be canceled and attendees are eligible for a full refund.